zulalakarsu/encode-projects/FINAL_Travel_Packer/README.md

 The **AI Travel Packing List Assistant** is a smart tool designed to simplify travel preparation.
 It generates a tailored packing list based on user-provided trip details and checks packed items using AI-powered image analysis.
 Whether you're planning a short getaway or an extended trip, this assistant ensures you don't miss any essentials.

+Travel Pack AI simplifies trip packing using AI models like **OpenAI GPT-4** and object detection.
+It generates personalized packing lists based on weather conditions and allows image uploads to verify packed items against the list.

 ---

 ## **Table of Contents**